- Written by Dr.Mehmet Demircioglu

 Why does sleeping position matter after a hair transplant?

-Many patients imagine that only a dramatic accident can cause a problem.
+Some people think only a dramatic accident can harm the grafts.
 In reality, repeated small friction can matter more than one tiny touch.
-A pillow, blanket, shirt collar, or restless hand can irritate the recipient area if the patient is careless.
+A pillow, blanket, shirt collar, or restless hand can irritate the recipient area if you are careless while half asleep.

-Sleeping elevated also helps with swelling.
+Sleeping elevated also helps with swelling after a hair transplant.
 After frontal hairline work, swelling can move downward toward the forehead and eyes.
 Elevation helps reduce that movement, especially in the first nights.

-I do not want patients to lie awake in fear.
-I want them to arrange the bed in a way that makes the safe position easier.
-Good preparation is better than trying to control every movement after you are already tired.
+You should not lie awake in fear.
+Arrange the bed in a way that makes the safe position easier before you are already tired.
+Good preparation is better than trying to control every movement after midnight.

-Some patients ask whether the donor area or the recipient area matters more during sleep.
-My answer is that both matter, but for different reasons.
+Some people ask whether the donor area or the recipient area matters more during sleep.
+Both matter, but for different reasons.
 The recipient area is where the grafts need protection from friction, while the donor area may be tender and sensitive to pressure.

 A safe sleeping setup respects both areas.
 It supports the head and neck, keeps the grafted area away from fabric, and avoids a position that makes the donor pain worse.